elizzaveta/TouchTyping/README.md

 ## Technologies

-Page is created using NextJS, ReactJS and Typescript
+Page is created using NextJS, ReactJS, Typescript and Redux

 ## Data